Last updated : March 24, 2025

 Are you ready?

 - Wash your mouth out or gargle with bleach to beat a mouth swab test.
 Can you even comprehend ignorance to that degree?
+Seriously!
 Your horrified expression mirrors mine here, doesn’t it?

 You know what they say about the best defense

-It’s estimated that 77% of the drug users in our country are employed full or part-time.
-That equals 13.6 million people in the workforce who are using drugs.
 Educating employees about the dangers of drugs is a great offense.
 Rather than trying to fake a test to keep a job, employees should think about giving sobriety a chance.
 A drug-free lifestyle is the most productive and rewarding way to live—at work and play.

 It could even be someone at work.
-You will probably find that those you might try so hard to fool will try harder to see you get help.
+You will likely find that those you might try so hard to fool will try harder to see you get help.
 We’ll be rooting for you, too.

 If you’re an employer and an employee tests positive for drugs, remember that this may well be the rock bottom moment for them.
 Be kind.
 Even though you’re disappointed and likely going to fire the person, an encouraging word and expressed hope for them to seek help could be the catalyst to cause them to go into rehab.
 In the end, you might be saving their life.